wardspan/weatherterm/README.md

 # weatherterm

-A web scraping application that will scrape weather forecast information from https://weather (dot) com and present it in a terminal.
+A web scraping application that will scrape weather forecast information from https://weather.com and present it in a terminal.

 Other options will include: